 One Thing About Christianity that Still Bothers Me

-I was finishing changing Elanor’s diaper when she spat up, ruining the outfit I had just wrestled her back into.
+I was finishing changing my daughter’s diaper when she spat up, ruining the outfit I had just wrestled her back into.
 Seeds of impatience sprouted out of my mouth: “Your timing sucks,” I told my uncomprehending daughter.
-After switching out her clothes, I brought her out of the room, only to encounter Cliff Bar (our cat) in front of me, seemingly determined to get tangled up in my legs as I walked.
+After switching out her clothes, I brought her out of the room, only to encounter our cat in front of me, seemingly determined to get tangled up in my legs as I walked.
 Juggling a baby and dribbling a cat aren’t activities you want to combine.

 “You’re really stupid, you know that?”
 I barked at the cat.
 (Huh.
 Pun not intended.)
-In response, my wife Shannon put out her arms and asked for Elanor, advising me to take my shower so I could be alone for a while.
+In response, my wife Shannon put out her arms and asked for the baby, advising me to take my shower so I could be alone for a while.

 Being alone didn’t do much for me.
 I knew my anger was unjustified.
 I knew I had sinned in my heart, not to mention my mouth.
 I knew I needed to repent.
 The thing was, I couldn’t quite get over the fact that I had gotten so terribly upset over so small an incident.

 On the drive to our church meeting, Shannon asked me how I was doing.
 I answered with something akin to a shrug and a grunt.
 You see, I had been confronted with one aspect of Christianity that sometimes sticks in my craw: the enormously good news of the gospel reveals just how enormous my sin really is.
 It rips off the façade of righteousness I love to play dress-up in.
 It reminds me that God draws near, not to the self-sufficient and morally upright, but to the contrite and lowly in heart (Isa.
 57:15).
 It reveals just how desperate I am for God’s redeeming and renewing grace to rescue me from myself.